Toulouse Congress, 2012

-The Second Toulouse Congress was the twenty-third national congress of the French Socialist Party (Parti socialiste or PS), the congress was held from October 26 to 28, 2012, in the city of Toulouse in the Haute-Garonne.
+The Second Toulouse Congress was the seventy-sixth national congress of the French Socialist Party (Parti socialiste or PS), the congress was held from October 26 to 28, 2012, in the city of Toulouse in the Haute-Garonne.

 First Secretary Martine Aubry announced that she would not run for a second term.
 The National Secretary for Coordination Harlem Désir became the next party leader.

 Motions

 Five motions were voted upon by members: